sweetpea-org/sweetpea-py/docs/_source/api/main.rst

    - :attr:`.PARALLEL_START`: Starts individual crossing based on its own required preamble trials.

-   :class:`.AlignmentMode` is typically not instantiated directly; instead, it is passed as a configuration value to :class:`.MultiCrossBlock`
+   :class:`.AlignmentMode` is typically not instantiated directly; instead, it is passed as a configuration value to :class:`.Merge` or :class:`.MultiCrossBlock`.